 Expect that many places will try to sneak in extra fees on top of the advertised price.
 Read the fine print to find all these little gems and decide if you are okay with paying them.
 Remember, if a price seems too good to be true, then it probably is.

 Finally, you might also consider hotel chain loyalty programs if you are a member of any of them.
-However I enjoy the experience of staying in new and exciting places, so I wouldn’t want to fly to a far away land just to stay at a Best Western.
+However I enjoy the experience of staying in new and exciting places, so I wouldn’t want to fly to a far away land just to stay at a generic chain hotel.

 Also, unlike flight prices that fluctuate wildly, accommodation prices don’t usually change too much.
 For that reason, I like to make a decision and lock down my accommodations early on.
 If you are more of a fly-by-the-seat-of-your-pants kind of traveler, then you may enjoy saving this step until the last minute for a crazy adventure.
 But that is not my style; I’m much to paranoid.